 Most people know that more memory improves a computer’s performance.
-But equal amounts of RAM can be installed in various configurations.
+However, equal amounts of RAM can be installed in various configurations.
 The same 16 GB can be split up into two sticks of 8 GB each or four sticks of 4GB each.
 So, which of these arrangements is likely to be faster?

 Four sticks of RAM aren’t usually slower than two as long as all the other attributes of the two memory sets are equal.
 However, even in quad-channel systems, where they double bandwidth, they may not improve performance sufficiently to justify the additional expenditure.